Title

 Tip 5.
 Thaw and freeze wild game safely.

-• Thaw frozen meat in the refrigerator in their original wrapping on the lowest shelf.
+• Thaw frozen meat in the refrigerator in its original wrapping on the lowest shelf.

 • For faster thawing, place meat in waterproof wrapping in cold water and change the water as needed to keep the temperature cold.